PeterEhses/IMDisplay/content/dated/testevent copy 2.md

 ---
 draft: false        # should this be shown?
-# remove: 17.07.2023  # When should this be removed?
+remove: 31.05.2023  # When should this be removed?

 # this content will be auto-applied to the layout.
 Prefer this to putting info in the markdown!
-title: Look it's raining!
+title: In the Past!
 description:
 type: Rain Dance Ritual
 background: https://www.w3schools.com/howto/rain.mp4